anir0y/classroom/archetypes/default.md

   - thm

 draft: true
-description: TryHackMe Room {replace} solved by Animesh Roy. this is a walkthough. read more...
+description: TryHackMe Room {ROOM_NAME} solved by Animesh Roy. this is a walkthough. read more...

 ---